scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

 now make the interface where we provide an array with x-values as input and an empty array for the return values.
 Another reason for this approach is to avoid a potential source of memory leaks that comes with new allocations for every function call.
-We thus create the array in python and declare it to have the in/out intent attribute for ``f2py``.
+We thus create the array in Python and declare it to have the in/out intent attribute for ``f2py``.

 ::